-- Consider the Aspect Workforce Management Reserve capability, which allows you to define your unique physical space, seating positions, employee assignment to seating positions over time, tools to match employees to positions, and visibility to assigned seating positions for each employee as well as their supervisors, and also provides a historical record of each employee’s seating position over time.
+- Consider the Alvaria Workforce Reserve capability, which allows you to define your unique physical space, seating positions, employee assignment to seating positions over time, tools to match employees to positions, and visibility to assigned seating positions for each employee as well as their supervisors, and also provides a historical record of each employee’s seating position over time.
 Key capabilities include:

 - Define each position, list any equipment or characteristics of the physical position